ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/write-a-plugin.md

 }
 ```

-Finally, we are able to verify that our plugin functions correctly by invoking `yarn test` under the plugin's folder and monitoring the output generated by ***jest***.
+Finally, we can verify that our plugin functions correctly by invoking `yarn test` under the plugin's folder and monitoring the output generated by `jest`.

 ## Conclusion

-In the end, you should be able to write your own plugin for Ark Core, with full interoperability with the existing core packages and other dependencies that might be required for your project.
+In the end, you should be able to write your plugin for Ark Core, with full interoperability with the existing core packages and other dependencies that might be required for your project.